AntonioRedondo/ImageFeatureDetector/README.md

 <img align="center" src="http://i.imgur.com/OQldIfg.png" />

 Finally, all four detectors can be compared at the same time with the _Do4!_ option.
-A new window will appear showing four images with a diferent detector applied to each picture.
+A new window will appear showing four images with a different detector applied to each picture.

 <img align="center" src="http://i.imgur.com/KcqSRY0.png" />